spapjh/ipurl-tool/README.md

 ## About

 Simple macOS tool to help SOC and other blueteamers/cybersecurity professionals.
-You can use the tool to perform nslookup, ping, whois searches, search for URL reputation with VirusTotal integration, and search for IP address reputation via AbuseIPDB
+You can use the tool to perform nslookup, ping, whois searches, search for URL reputation with VirusTotal integration, and search for IP address reputation via AbuseIPDB.

+WINDOWS INFORMATION: In its current version, whois function does not work if in Windows, and a small modification listed in [how to use](#how-to-use) is needed for ping to work correctly.

 ## Requirements